-Japanese traditional lights with a paper shade had been used in Japan throughout the mid-Muromachi period to the Edo period until modern electric lights became common.
-Initially, light fittings were only available for the wealthy, but by the Edo period, they had become widespread amongst the ordinary as well.
+Japanese traditional lights with a paper shade had been used in Japan until modern electric lights became common.
+Initially, light fittings were only available for the wealthy, but by around four hundreds years ago, they had become widespread amongst the ordinary as well.
 That traditional lamp is made of paper stretched across a wooden or metal frame, covering the light source in an enclosure called hibukuro (a bag of fire).
 The hibukuro was to prevent the wind from blowing out the fire so that it could also be used outdoors.
-In Kyoto, they were often round-shaped, while in Edo (now Tokyo) they were more rectangular.
-In fact, there were various versions of the lamp in each area of Japan.

 Today, woodworking artisans continue to make it, although they are rarely used in ordinary households, but in a ryokan (traditional Japanese inn) and ryotei (traditional Japanese restaurants) where that traditional lamp with light bulbs are used.
 Arriving at the entrance of a Japanese ryokan, guests would find the traditional floor lamp, welcoming the guests with their soft and faint reddish light shimmering through the delicate paper.
 The feeling of nostalgia is evoked by the traditional lamp placed beside pillows, in the corner of rooms, or pendant lights from the ceiling in a traditional Japanese room.

-The history of Japanese woodworking dates back to the Heian period, which is when an aristocratic culture flourished.
-Kyo cabinetwork from Kyoto, alongside Karaki cabinetwork that was brought to Japan during the Nara period by envoys to Tang Dynasty China, was developed with the tea ceremony and a residential architectural model in the Azuchi-Momoyama period.
-The techniques were then brought to other regions such as Nagasaki and Osaka.
-In Edo (now Tokyo), the Tokugawa Shogunate gathered cabinetmakers from all over the country to develop Edo cabinetwork.
+The history of Japanese woodworking dates back to around a thousand years ago, which is when an aristocratic culture flourished.
 The tradition of exquisite woodworking has survived until the present day, although it is shrinking.
-A cabinetmaker is an artisan who has the precise woodworking skills to create furniture, wooden fittings for a house, and daily household utensils.
+A cabinet-maker is an artisan who has the precise woodworking skills to create furniture, wooden fittings for a house, and daily house-hold utensils.
 They join pieces of wood together to achieve both beauty and strength.
 Without the fine skills, Japanese woodworking culture could not have developed.